Forecasting Characteristic 3D Poses of Human Actions: Dataset

-We chose the OpenPose \cite{cao19OpenPose} layout for our approach as it describes the prevalent body joints and is widely used for representing 3D poses.
-We extract the 25 OpenPose body joints from the SMPL-X skeleton given by the GRAB dataset~\cite{DBLP:conf/eccv/TaheriGBT20} using the correspondences shown in Table \ref{tab:joint-correspondences}.
-Additionally, we denote in Table \ref{tab:joint-correspondences} the correspondences of joints to body parts, for the body part analysis in Table 2 of the main paper.
+\paragraph{GRAB Pose Layout.} Since GRAB~\cite{DBLP:conf/eccv/TaheriGBT20} not only provides a human skeleton representation but full body shape parameters, we preprocess all pose sequences by first extracting relevant joints for our approach.
+For this, we chose the 3d OpenPose \cite{cao19OpenPose} layout as it describes the prevalent body joints and is widely used for representing 3d poses.
+Note that we do not apply the OpenPose method on 2d data; we only use their joint definitions in 3d.
+We extract 25 body joints from the SMPL-X body given by the GRAB dataset~\cite{DBLP:conf/eccv/TaheriGBT20} using the correspondences shown in Tab.~\ref{tab:joint-correspondences-grab}.
+Additionally, we denote in Tab.~\ref{tab:joint-correspondences-grab} the correspondences of joints to body parts, for the body part analysis in Tab.~\ref{tab:comparison-per-bodypart}.
+Fig.~\ref{fig:body-combined} (left) visualizes our joint selection, overlaying the body shape given in GRAB as a point cloud over the 25-joint skeleton.

-Figure \ref{fig:body-combined} visualizes our joint selection, overlaying the body shape given in GRAB as a point cloud over our 25-joint skeleton.
+\paragraph{Human3.6M Pose Layout.} For all our experiments on Human3.6M~\cite{DBLP:journals/pami/IonescuPOS14}, we use 17 pose joints, visualized in Fig.~\ref{fig:body-combined} (right).
+Tab.~\ref{tab:joint-correspondences-h36m} describes the exact joints used as well as the correspondences of joints to body parts, as used in Tab.~\ref{tab:comparison-per-bodypart}.

-\paragraph{Context and Action Labels.} While our approach is agnostic to context or action, we visualize the GRAB-provided context~\cite{DBLP:conf/eccv/TaheriGBT20, Brahmbhatt_2019_CVPR} (of the table and object) and action label to help contextualize the pose visualizations.
+\paragraph{Visualization Details.} While our approach is agnostic to context or action, we visualize the context provided by GRAB~\cite{DBLP:conf/eccv/TaheriGBT20, Brahmbhatt_2019_CVPR} (of the table and object) and action label provided by both GRAB and Human3.6M to help contextualize the pose visualizations.
 The context and action labels are not taken into account by the network or the evaluation, meaning that our approach infers plausible human action poses while being agnostic towards action and context.

-\paragraph{Additional Characteristic 3D Pose Details.} We show additional characteristic 3D poses in their original sequences in Figure~\ref{fig:filmstrips}, and note the strong time differences in which they characteristic poses occur.
-Additionally, Figure \ref{fig:action-annotation-timings} shows the times during the sequences in which the characteristic 3D poses are annotated; these characteristic poses are distributed across a wide range (0-8 seconds) of time.
+\paragraph{Additional Characteristic 3D Pose Details.} We show additional characteristic 3d poses in their original sequences in Fig.~\ref{fig:filmstrips}, and note the strong time differences at which the characteristic poses occur.
+Furthermore, Fig.~\ref{fig:action-annotation-timings-grab} and Fig.~\ref{fig:action-annotation-timings-h36m} show the times during the sequences at which the characteristic 3d poses are annotated for GRAB and Human3.6M; these characteristic poses are distributed across a wide range (0-12 seconds and 0-40 seconds, respectively) of time.